-Until June 2022, our state society will be focusing on various service projects in our state and communities to make a positive impact upon our fellow Tennesseans.
-To achieve this goal of service, we have added several new projects for our chapters, and truly between the work of our committees and these new service projects, there is something for everyone.
+Until June 2025, our state society will be focusing on various projects in our state and communities to make a positive impact upon our fellow Tennesseans.
+To achieve this goal, we have added several new projects for our chapters, and truly between the work of our committees and these new service projects, there is something for everyone.

 I encourage you to see what your local chapters are doing, and join us as we work to serve God, Home, and Country.